 What I want to talk to you about is my little ecommerce experiment I recently ran which involved picking a niche, a brand, building a site, launching a store and making sales in just a few short weeks.

-My objective here at Your Lifestyle Business is to not only inspire my audience to build a business you can run from anywhere in the world, but also to both demonstrate & teach you how.
+My objective here at Your Lifestyle Business is to not only inspire my audience to start an ecommerce business you can run from anywhere in the world, but also to both demonstrate & teach you how.

 Myself & my partner run a successful Amazon business which currently sustains our lifestyle and has done since 2015.